 Management without leadership is ineffective.
 Leadership without management is inefficient.
 It’s better to have good leadership and poor management than to have poor leadership and good management, though you want both.

-Leadership is the “What” and the “Why”, while management is the “How” and the “When”.
+Leadership is the “Why”, while management is the “How”.
 In terms of order, leadership always comes first.
 It doesn’t matter which road you take (management) if you don’t know where you’re going (leadership).
 Leadership is about using the heart, management is about using the mind, and where the heart leads, the mind follows.
 The best practices of management cannot compensate for lack of leadership.

 Leaders inspire others through their reasons for WHY they do things.
 They have character, they challenge the status quo, and they focus on innovating, not just fixing/improving things.
 They are visionaries.
 They don’t ask the question “Why?”, but “Why not?” instead.